 On the other hand, the stop at the natural swimming pool is very pleasant – if you are prepared for many boats.
 However, the color is indeed beautiful and super turquoise and the view of the untouched coastline is amazing.

 As you can see, the trip to Isla Saona is worth it and definitely a highlight during your vacation in the Dominican Republic.
 The important thing is that you do not expect too much regarding the personal attention and the food, especially if you are booking the cheaper Saona tours.
 The key point is that you come here for the natural beauty and the Caribbean feeling.
 Having said this, Isla Saona is amazing and is definitely worth a day trip.
+Also note, that the transfer from Punta Cana to the port in Bayahibe might take up to 2 hours (particularly with the cheaper tours) due to stops and various hotel pick-ups.

 On the other hand, booking one of the premium Isla Saona tours will enhance your experience, which guarantees you one of the best days you will have during your vacation in Punta Cana and the Dominican Republic.
+Particularly Mano Juan and Canto de la Playa are even more stunning.

 Good to know for your Isla Saona tour